K-Nesbitt/football_weather/README.md

 I am still unable to reject the Null Hypothesis.
 The average score for all games is 23.44 points, for games that are      below 62 degrees the average score is 22.04 points, and games that are above 62 degrees the average score is 24.78 points.

 ## Round 2: Miami Dolphins
-I decided to look at a team who had a higher temperature average for home games.
+I decided to look at a team who had a higher and more consistent temperature average for home games.
 ![weather graph2](https://github.com/K-Nesbitt/football_weather/blob/master/images/Miami%20Weather%20Map.png)

-The dolphins clearly have a higher average temperture for their home games.
-So does weather affect their score values?
+Miami has an average temperature of 83 degrees from August to December so it may be assumed that the Dolphins would perform worst in lower temperatures.

 ![hist3](https://github.com/K-Nesbitt/football_weather/blob/master/images/dolphins_temp_hist.png)
 ![hist4](https://github.com/K-Nesbitt/football_weather/blob/master/images/dolphins_win_loss.png)